ashpande/ashpande/README.md

 ### Hi there! 👋

-I'm Ashutosh, a final year CSE undergrad from DSCE, Bangalore.
+I'm Ashutosh, a Compiler Engineer at AMD India.
 I work on Compilers and IoT.
 I've done Google Summer of Code with [Arduino](https://summerofcode.withgoogle.com/archive/2020/projects/6579687536459776/).
-I'm currently a mentee at [ELISA](https://people.communitybridge.org/project/33e091d5-a371-487a-8b7a-930287bbb130) (Enabling Linux In Safety Applications) under the Linux CommunityBridge programme.
+I'm also a former Linux Foundation mentee with [ELISA](https://mentorship.lfx.linuxfoundation.org/mentee/5f570491-9268-4250-a64d-9b5d386444e2).
+I currently volunteer for the Free Software Foundation in my free time.

 - 🔭 **Interests:** Compilers, Internet of Things, Embedded Systems, Programming Language Design, Machine Learning.